trixi-framework/paper-2021-juliacon/figure_gingerbread_man/README.md

 # Acoustic wave scattering on a gingerbread man

-The files in this folder can be used to reproduce the numerical experiment simulating Acoustic wave scattering on a gingerbread man mesh with [Trixi.jl](https://github.com/trixi-framework/Trixi.jl).
+The files in this folder can be used to reproduce the numerical experiment simulating acoustic wave scattering on a gingerbread man mesh with [Trixi.jl](https://github.com/trixi-framework/Trixi.jl).
 The provided control file `mesh_gingerbread_man.control` is used by [HOHQMesh.jl](https://github.com/trixi-framework/HOHQMesh.jl) to generate the